 More often than not, kids who earn but never had the benefit of a finance talk from their parents end up spending all they have without knowing where their money went.
 Teach them the basics of monitoring their spending so they can see which expenses can be cut.

 7. Comparison shopping

 By teaching them the concept of comparing brands and prices, you can equip your kids with the ability to make wise decisions when shopping.

 8. Investments 101

 Of course, you can’t just overload your kids’ brains with a full-on seminar about stocks, bonds, and other investment vehicles.
 Just introduce to them the idea that money can grow by making investments.
+Like how to buy RKT Shares.
 Who knows, your kids might actually be born entrepreneurs and will use their allowance to invest in a business of their choice.

 9. Tell them the pros and cons of credit

 You can’t talk to your kids about financial responsibility without touching on the concept of credit.
 After all, the world runs on it.
 Tell them how credit can be good, and also how bad it can get if it isn’t handled well.
 You can also discuss student loans with your teenage kids so they’ll know about its pitfalls at an early age.

 Your kids need to learn that giving to the less fortunate is just as important as earning and saving money.
 Tell them about charities and who or what their beneficiaries are so they can choose which ones to help out using part of their earnings.
 It would also be great if you teach them that aside from money, they can also donate their time to help causes that they feel about strongly.